WebPraktikos/universal-resume/README.md

 A4 Size Variant
 ---------

-Change the default size (letter) to A4:
+Change the default, letter, size to A4:

 **1.** Inside `public/index.html`, replace every `-letter` with `-a4`.